Suspending, reinstating and revoking registration

 When OSC staff recommend that a firm’s or individual’s registration be suspended or revoked, OSC staff will send the firm or individual a letter, with a copy to the sponsoring firm if applicable, providing written notice of its recommendation and brief reasons for it.
 This is referred to as a Letter of Brief Reasons.
 Section 31 of Ontario’s Securities Act and Section 23(3) of Ontario’s Commodity Futures Act then gives the individual or firm an opportunity to be heard by the OSC Director before a decision is made concerning staff’s recommendation.

 A suspended firm or individual is still registered but may not engage in the activity for which they are registered.

-Firms that are a member of the Investment Industry Regulatory Organization of Canada (IIROC) should consult IIROC guidelines on revoking or suspending memberships.
+Firms that are a member of the Canadian Investment Regulatory Organization (CIRO) (formerly New Self-Regulatory Organization of Canada (New SRO)) should inquire with CIRO regarding any guidelines on revoking or suspending memberships.

 Automatic suspension for firms

 A firm’s registration is automatically suspended when either of the following occurs: